whitphx/vscode-emacs-mcx/README.md

 * If you are using IME, text input may sometimes fail.
 * If another extension that also uses the `type` command is installed, an error occurs (See https://github.com/Microsoft/vscode/issues/13441).

-To avoid such problems, you can configure this extension not to use the `type` command by setting `emacs-mcx.disableOverridingTypeCommand` to `false`.
+To avoid such problems, you can configure this extension not to use the `type` command by setting `emacs-mcx.disableOverridingTypeCommand` to `true`.
 The only drawback of this option is unavailability of `C-u`.

 ### `emacs-mcx.debug.*`